puckdoug/tr2zwo/README.md

 # tr2zwo

-A python package to convert TrainerRoad workouts into Zwift ZWO format custom worout files.
+A python package to convert TrainerRoad workouts into Zwift ZWO format custom workout files.
 This allows TrainerRoad subscribers to easily follow their TrainerRoad plan in the Zwift world.

 ## installation